Loti Pencil

 The Loti Pencil or Lake of the Isles Pencil is a 20 feet sculpture of a yellow Trusty Empire Pencil Corporation brand number 2 pencil sculpted by Curtis Ingvoldstad.
 Located on the front lawn of 2217 E Lake of the Isles Parkway near the Lake of the Isles in Minneapolis, it was sculpted in 2022 from the trunk of a 180-year-old bur oak tree whose crown was blown off in a 2017 storm.

-Each year on June 7, a "sharpening" of the pencil is celebrated, during which the hosts use a giant 4-foot-tall, custom-made pencil sharpener to sharpen the pencil.
-The sharpener was designed by the same sculpter Ingvoldstad.
+Each year in June, a "sharpening" of the pencil is celebrated, during which the hosts use a giant 4-foot-tall, custom-made pencil sharpener on the pencil.
+The sharpener was designed by the same sculptor Ingvoldstad.
 With each sharpening, 3 to 10 in are taken off the sculpture each year, with an eventual expected outcome of its reduction to a stub over the years.
+It is also decorated yearly for Halloween.
 The sculpture is one of several such landmarks in the city, such as the Spoonbridge and Cherry fountain, which is about a mile away.
+In 2026, it was the subject of the short documentary film A Short Documentary About a Giant Pencil.

+Background

+In June 2017, by John Higgins' account at about 10 a.m. on a Saturday, a large 180-year-old bur oak tree, which stood on the front lawn of the home of John and Amy Higgins by the Lake of the Isles in Minneapolis, was heavily damaged in a storm.
+Strong winds twisted off the tree's crown, killing it and leaving it as a tall stump.
+A year or so following the height of the COVID-19 pandemic and the murder of George Floyd, after which John Higgins has said that "the community everywhere, every city needed something", the couple had an idea to create a sculpture out of the tree.